Elizabeth Graves instructs us how to make a handmade photo album – a great place to store all your alternative photographic process prints.

 This article will show you how to make a hardcover, post-bound photo album, which is easy to make and has a clean, modern look.

-You’ll need several supplies to make a sturdy, long-lasting book.
+You’ll need several supplies to make a sturdy, long-lasting book or to make a photo album.
 Whenever possible, use materials which are designated as “archival” and “acid-free,” so that the papers and adhesives will not damage your prints over time.

 - Medium weight paper board to make the hard covers.